Interface UpdatableArray

 Returns a copy-on-next-write view of this array.
 If this array is immutable (and only in this case), returns a reference to this object.
 If (and only if) this array implements UpdatableArray interface, then the returned array also implements it.
 If (and only if) this array implements MutableArray interface, then the returned array also implements it.

-Copy-on-next-write array is a array with the following special feature: the next attempt (but not further!) to modify this array, or any other access that can lead to its modification (like DirectAccessible.javaArray() method), will lead to reallocation of the underlying storage, used for array elements, before performing the operation.
+Copy-on-next-write array is an array with the following special feature: the next attempt (but not further!) to modify this array, or any other access that can lead to its modification (like DirectAccessible.javaArray() method), will lead to reallocation of the underlying storage, used for array elements, before performing the operation.
 In other words, you have a guarantee: if this array is a view of some another array or data (for example, a subarray or a view of Java array, that there are no ways to change that data via accessing the returned array.
 Any changes, it they will occur, will be performed with the newly allocated storage only.

 Please be careful: it you will want to change arrays created by this method, the result may be unexpected!
 For example, an attempt to copy other arrays into copy-on-next-write array by some methods like Arrays.copy(ArrayContext, UpdatableArray, Array) will probable do nothing.
 The reason is working with the array via its subarrays — for example, Arrays.copy method splits the source and target arrays into subarrays and copies these subarrays.
 (Usual copy(Array) method and other mutation methods of the resulting array will work normally.)
 The main goal of copy-on-next-write arrays is protection againts unwanted changing an original array; it is supposed that the client, in normal situation, will only read such arrays and will not try to change them.